Numerical Methods for

 The result of all this is that kL can now be calculated once and for all in terms of the coil shape factor u.
 Nagaoka [3] did this and tabulated the results.
 Thus, when calculating the inductance of a coil, a person only needed to calculate the diameter to length ratio u, use it to look up the value of kL from the table, and then plug the kL value into the simple formula (3) to determine the inductance.
 Of course, we are trying to avoid the use of tables, so our intent is to find a quick way to calculate the elliptic integrals.
 Having done this, we could use any of formulae (1), (2) or (3).
 However formula (3) will be the choice because it is in a form which makes it convenient to compare with other inductance formulae.
 This will be useful later when we want to evaluate the accuracy of various empirical formulae.

 To describe the arithmetic-geometric mean method, first we need to explain what an arithmetic-geometric mean is.
-Everyone knows that the arithmetic mean of two numbers, aka the average, is simply the numbers added together and then divided by two.
+Everyone knows that the arithmetic mean of two numbers—the average—is simply the numbers added together and then divided by two.
 The geometric mean is found by multiplying the two numbers together and then taking the square root.

 If we start with two numbers a0 and b0, then we can calculate the arithmetic-geometric mean by repetitively calculating both the arithmetic mean a1, and the geometric mean b1, and repeating this operation until the resulting numbers converge to the same value.
 In mathematical terms: